acekyd/acekyd/content/blog/Welcome.md

 slug = ""
 tags = ["Getting Started"]
 categories = []
+description = "A lot of people ask me what Ace means.
+According to multiple dictionaries, Ace means a person that is very good, or someone who excels at a particular sport or other activity..."
 +++

 A lot of people ask me what Ace means.
 According to multiple dictionaries, Ace means a person that is very good, or someone who excels at a particular sport or other activity.
 This is why I believe Ace is a journey.
 A journey to consistently get better and improve in all aspects of a person's interests.
 Ace is a lifestyle.